kharpuds/Gesture-Recognition-for-Smart-Homes/README.md

 # Gesture-Recognition-for-Smart-Homes

 ## About the Project:
 This project aims to develop a solution to recognise gestures for hand actions that will trigger certain processes involved in a smart home.
-I've used a CNN model
+I've used a pre-trained CNN model to predict gestures

 ## Files included:
  - main.py